Parametric Operator Inference to Simulate the Purging Process in Semiconductor Manufacturing: Numerical Results

 which quantifies the accuracy with which the linear basis $\bV_r$ reconstructs the original data $\bX$ through the linear injection of the projected data $\widehat{\bX} = \bV_r^\top \bX \in \real^{r \times dK}$.
-Figure~\ref{fig:singluar_value_and_cumulative_energy} shows the normalized singular value decay and the cumulative energy $\cE_{\text{cum}}(r)$ related to the projection energy $\cE_{\text{proj}}(r)$ in terms of the ROM dimension $r$.
-We choose $r=5$ since it reasonably captures the FOM dynamics, while achieving fast ROM simulations.
-The five modes retain a cumulative energy of $99.9981\%$, and a residual energy of $1.9056\times10^{-5}$.
+Fig.~\ref{fig:singluar_value_and_cumulative_energy} shows the normalized singular value decay and the cumulative energy $\cE_{\text{cum}}(r)$ related to the projection energy $\cE_{\text{proj}}(r)$ in terms of the ROM dimension $r$.
+The ROM dimension is set to $r=5$, which retains a cumulative energy of $99.9981\%$ (residual energy of $1.9056\times10^{-5}$), providing an accurate low-dimensional representation of the FOM dynamics while substantially reducing computational cost.
+We note that while increasing $r$ beyond 5 further reduces the residual energy, it does not necessarily improve predictive accuracy in this type of nonlinear flow application.
+We tested ROMs with $r=10$ and $r=15$ for a single parameter case; neither improved the relative state error~\eqref{eq:state_error} compared to $r=5$.